micmejia/bible-dump/AMPC/Mark/Mark 5.md

-When they arrived at the house of the ruler of the synagogue, He [^q]looked [carefully and with understanding] at [the] tumult and _the people_ weeping and wailing loudly.
+When they arrived at the house of the ruler of the synagogue, He looked [carefully and with understanding] at [the] tumult and _the people_ weeping and wailing loudly.